Technical buy and sell calls by Chandan Taparia of Anand Rathi

 BUY ICICI BANK

-The stock has been consolidating near to Rs 250 from last eleven trading sessions and turning upwards after the profit booking declines of last two series.
+The stock gave a breakout from its consolidation phase and moved above its 50 DMA.
+It edged higher above its 261 levels which were acting as a hurdle from last three weeks.
 It is also taking support near to its lower band of the rising channel which also provides a better risk reward ratio at current levels.
-It moved above its 50-DMA and gave the highest daily close of last thirteen trading sessions.
-Thus, one can buy the stock with the stoploss of Rs 248 for the upside immediate target of Rs 265.
+Thus one can buy the stock with the stop loss of 256 for the upside immediate target of 271 levels.

 Disclaimer: We are suggesting these stocks to our clients but not personal holdings.